 Below are some most useful data mining applications lets know more about them.

-Data mining has the potential to transform the healthcare system completely.
+Data mining methods has the potential to transform the healthcare system completely.
 It can be used to identify best practices based on data and analytics, which can help healthcare facilities to reduce costs and improve patient outcomes.
 Data mining, along with machine learning, statistics, data visualization, and other techniques can be used to make a difference.
 It can come in handy when forecasting patients of different categories.
 This will help patients to receive intensive care when and where they want it.
 Data mining can also help healthcare insurers to identify fraudulent activities.

-Use of data mining in education is still in its nascent phase.
+Use of data mining methods in education is still in its nascent phase.
 It aims to develop techniques that can use data coming out of education environments for knowledge exploration.
 The purposes that these techniques are expected to serve include studying how educational support impacts students, supporting the future-leaning needs of students, and promoting the science of learning amongst others.
 Educational institutions can use these techniques to not only predict how students are going to do in examinations but also make accurate decisions.
 With this knowledge, these institutions can focus more on their teaching pedagogy.

 3. Market basket analysis